ballerina-platform/blog/_posts/2023-04-15-announcing-ballerina-2201.5.0-swan-lake-update-5.md

     service / on new http:Listener(9090) {

-        // No need to have the payload annotation here. resource function post albums(Album album) returns Album {
+        // No need to have the `http:Payload` annotation here. resource function post albums(Album album) returns Album {
             albums.add(album);
             return album;